Key West International Airport: Facilities

 Key West International Airport covers 334 acres (135 ha) at an elevation of 3 feet (1 m).
 Its one runway, 09/27, is 5,076 feet long and 100 feet wide (1,547 x 30 m) and has an asphalt surface.

 The length of the runway limits the size of aircraft that can serve the airport.
 Currently the largest aircraft that serve the airport are the Airbus A319 and the similarly sized Boeing 737-700, both shortened variants of the popular narrow-body mainline aircraft.
 Additionally, flights departing from EYW often have weight restrictions.

-In the year ending December 31, 2021, the airport had 66,550 aircraft operations, averaging 182 per day: 55% general aviation, 34% airline, 10% air taxi, and <1% military.
-At the time, 59 aircraft were based at the airport: 39 single-engine, 13 multi-engine, 3 jet, 3 helicopter and 1 ultralight.

 Terminal

 Key West International Airport has one terminal with multiple connected buildings and a single 8-gate concourse.
 Part of the terminal was designed by Mark Mosko and Dwane Stark of URS; Mosko also worked on Baltimore–Washington International Airport.

 The ground level of the terminal building, which currently contains baggage claim and passenger pick-up, opened in 1957 and it originally contained all passenger functions and services.

 In February 2009, the terminal was expanded with the addition of a second building elevated over the parking lot.
 With an area of about 30000 sqft, it more than doubled the airport's terminal space.
 The 2009 building includes an elevated roadway and houses ticketing, check-in, and the airport's security checkpoint.
 It was connected to the original building via an elevated walkway.
 The 1957 building was then renovated with the former ticketing area becoming an expanded departure gate lounge, and the baggage claim area was then expanded into the original departure lounge.

 In November 2022, the airport began construction on a new $98.8 million passenger concourse.
 This concourse is nearly 50000 ft2 in size and features an expanded departures area with eight jet bridges; it is also capable of withstanding hurricane-force winds.
 The concourse opened to the public on April 14, 2025.

 The next phase of the expansion, which is expected to be completed by the summer of 2026, will including a larger security checkpoint and the conversion of the previous departure lounge into additional baggage claim space.